In this Article

 Makar Sankranti has a geographical significance to it.
 It is on this day that the Sun begins to travel northwards.
 It leaves the Tropic of Cancer to enter the Tropic of Capricorn (so the name ‘Makar’ corresponding to the zodiac sign ‘Makar’ meaning Capricorn).
 In addition, Makar Sankranti also marks the beginning of the spring season.

-One look through the market, and you’ll see that kites with ‘Modi-Obama’ images on them are the current flavor this ‘kite-season’.
-These kites have simply flooded every nook and cranny of the city streets.
-However, Obama or not, kites have always been associated with the festival of Makar Sankranti, an important Hindu festival celebrated in almost all parts of India.
+Kites have always been associated with the festival of Makar Sankranti, an important Hindu festival celebrated in almost all parts of India.
 So, what is Uttarayan or Makar Sankranti?
 This festival that gives us a reason to come together and celebrate after the chilling winter months has a rich back-story!
+Here is some Makar Sankranti information that you should know.

 Importance and History of Makar Sankranti

 Makar Sankranti is a major harvest festival marking the onset of spring season in India.
 The festival is known by different names in various parts of India, such as Lohri in North India and Pongal in Southern regions.
 Earlier, Aryans started celebrating this day as an auspicious day for festivities.
-Even in the Mahabharata epic, this day is considered to be a auspicious one with a great significance.
+Even in the Mahabharata epic, this day is considered to be an auspicious one with great significance.
 Bhishma Pitamah struggled a lot with his life after being wounded in the war, till the onset of Uttarayan.
 He attained heavenly abode during this auspicious phase.
-It is believed that people who die on this day achieves Moksha or salvation.
+It is believed that people who die on this day achieve moksha or salvation.

 Customs and Traditions of Makar Sankranti